Best Home Ups For Computer

 Some items that should not be plugged into a UPS are devices that generate a lot of heat, such as laser printers and photocopiers.
 These devices can cause the UPS to overheat, which could lead to damage.

-See also What Is Ups In Computer
+See also What Is A Computer Ups

 Another item that should not be plugged into a UPS is a refrigerator.
 A refrigerator needs a surge protector in order to protect its electronic components from power surges.